berndmichaely/lib-filesystem-view/README.md

 * treat some particular directories conceptually as **leaf nodes**, that is it is not possible to descend into such directories.
 An application might want to hide the physical subdirectory structure of directories like `DCIM`, `.svn`, `.git` and the like and provide its own logical view instead
 * control the display of hidden directories.

+## Prerequisites

+To build the project or run the demo apps, you need a JDK installed (at least JDK17 or compatible).
+Tu use any of the `-swing` or `-fx` modules, you need to get the `-base` module before.
+(The library is mainly developed on Linux and tested on Linux and Windows.)

 ## Demo Apps

 The subdirectories of the `-swing` and `-fx` modules contain simple demo applications.
-To try them, have a JDK 17 installed, get the sources and run from the root directory:
+To try them, get the sources, go to the subdirectory and run:

 `> ./gradlew runDemo`

 ## Getting the libraries

-Have a JDK 17 installed and get the sources of the `-base` module and any of the `-swing` or `-fx` modules.
-Then for each, the `-base` module first, run from the root directory:
+Get the sources and run from each directory:

 `> ./gradlew publishToMavenLocal`